 - the CL75 AirCrane, which demonstrated carriage of a >50 tonne payload, so possible with a buoyant aircraft and

-Even so, it involves parallel development of new propulsion and power systems, needing attention to support the objective.
+Even so, it involved parallel development of new cycloidal propellers, needing attention to support the objective.
 This currently is a low level pursuit while specialists for them develop suitable aircraft approved designs.
-When ready, costs/time to develop the LS-L100 for service entry will be less than equivalent transport aeroplanes, but needs backers who understand aircraft development issues.
+When ready, costs/time to develop the LS-L100 for service entry will be less than equivalent transport aeroplanes but needs backers who understand aircraft development.
+For further information, see its leaflet.

 Statement

-One may say this because nonbuoyant aircraft with a similar payload capacity don’t just happen in a shorter period, even when their developers already have a long track record of previous smaller types that entered service to step up from.
+One may say this because nonbuoyant aircraft with a similar payload capacity don’t just happen in a shorter period, even when established developers already have a long track record of previous smaller types that entered service to step up from.
 Buoyant aircraft developers don’t have such a track record yet, evidenced by the number of airships in service today (very few and none with 50 tonne payload capability) needing significant consistent funding.
-Besides, where’s the international infrastructure (such as airports) and so forth for them to enter service?
+Besides, where’s the international infrastructure (such as airbases) and so forth for them to enter service?

 We also think that people will be surprised at the way this approach is quicker as well as better able, leading to the LS-L100 entering service before other proposals are permitted to do so.